Destiny is not a choice, it is a chance.

 Our ambitious trail would lead us to: Manila – Baguio – Mt.
 Pulag – Sagada – Baguio – Manila

-It took a month of planning, hours of online research, coordination, pre-climb meetings, and hurt wallets, before everything was ironed out.
+It took a month of planning, hours of online research, coordination, pre-climb meetings, and empty pockets, before everything was ironed out.
 I asked every participants to do physical preparation as well and indulge their selves with exercise and cardio activities to warm up for this demanding event.

 Mount Pulag is the highest point in Luzon and the 3rd highest mountain in the Philippines.
 Located 2,922 meters above sea level, the locals of Benguet consider this place sacred.
 We expect a major climb, but only the determined ones are rewarded with awesome visual treats, spectacular sun rise and sea of clouds.